What does life insurance cover in Canada? Well, if we're talking term life insurance, it can cover whatever you want!

 You don’t need us to remind you that your kids are completely dependent on your income—your credit card bills speak for themselves!
 As a result, kids are the first thing most people think about when buying life insurance.
 It makes sense that parents want to be sure that their kids will be safe and that their expenses (for example, shelter, food, and clothing) will be covered if anything happened to them.
 That’s why having kids is usually what prompts people to buy life insurance in the first place.

-Good life insurance advice will cover your children’s expenses until they’re financially independent.
+Life insurance should cover your children’s expenses until they’re financially independent.

 Most couples save for retirement together.
 This means both you and your partner put your income towards having the money you need to live a happy retirement (hopefully one that includes a few trips somewhere warm during the winter!).